GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 ###### Basic Assumptions

 - Amazon S3, Amazon RDS, Amazon Route 53, and Amazon EC2 are all online and functional.
-- Frequent AMI backups are generated for application instance.
+- Frequent AMI backups are generated for the application instance.
 - Application code can be restored from code repository with minimal manual effort.

 **PURPOSE**: Indicates the basic assumptions that can be made during the recovery process.
 Assumptions are typically factors outside of your control, such as third-party vendor availability.